tasmota/docs/docs/Home-Assistant.md

 Tasmota uses [`DeviceName`](Commands.md#devicename) to name the device in Tasmota (beta) integration and [`FriendlyName<x>`](Commands.md#friendlyname) to name power outputs (switch or light entities in HA).

-Each discovered device will by default add 8 disabled sensors.
-Enable the ones you need.
-You cannot delete them, they will simply be re-on a restart.

 ### Supported Entities

-- Lights as light entities
+- Lights as `light` entities.
+  Single channel Dimmers, RGB lights, RGB lights with Color Temperature control and RGB lights with White control are supported.
-- Relays as switch entities
+- Relays as `switch` entities
-  a. with [`SetOption30 1`](Commands#setoption30) all relays one the device will be added as light entities instead
+  With [`SetOption30 1`](Commands#setoption30) all relays one the device will be added as light entities instead
-- Sensors as sensor entities
+- Sensors as `sensor` entities
-- Switches as binary_sensor entities
-  a. when [`SetOption114 1`](Commands#setoption114) they're added as automation triggers
+- Switches as `binary_sensor` entities or `automation triggers` depending on `SwitchMode` used when [`SetOption114 1`](Commands#setoption114)
 - Buttons as automation triggers when [`SetOption73`](Commands#setoption73) is enabled
-- Shutters as cover entities
+- Shutters as cover entities.
+  Currently only shutter modes 1 to 4 are supported.
+Shutter mode 5 and Tuya shutters are not supported.
 - Devices configured as iFan02 or iFan03 as fan entities.
 Tuya fans are not supported.
+- Each discovered device will by default add 8 disabled sensors.
+Enable the ones you need.
+You cannot delete them, they will simply be re-added on a restart.

 Types of devices not listed above still require [manual configuration](##editing-configurationyaml)

 !!! warning "Zigbee devices paired in Tasmota will **NOT** be discovered in Home Assistant"